hercules-390/hyperion/hRexx_readme.txt

 enoug documenation for now!
 I am fed up of writing :-)

 ! oops I forgot an important thing ...
-! when starting/enabling object rexx receiving a 1002 error is not really ! a RXAPI_MEMFAIL
+! when starting/enabling object rexx, receiving a 1002 error is not really ! a RXAPI_MEMFAIL
 ! it is a consequence of the RXAPI daemon not being active ! it should be enough to start it according to the documentation ! or have it autostarted at ipl/boot time

+I tested with a standard ooRexx and Regina Rexx installation and as long the installer sets up correctly the path for dynamic libraries the hercules rexx interface will find them
+( tested on fedora core 15, both oorexx and regina )

+if the installation is <not standard> then it is a user task to setup properly the overall environment for example defining the relevant symlinks from /usr/<whatever> to the relative paths for the non standared rexx installation from :
+/usr/bin to <rexx>/bin
+/usr/lib to <rexx>/lib ( on some linux[es] regina uses lib64 )
+the above are needed to run, to compile
+/usr/include to <rexx>/include

+please let me know of standard installations where the Rexx interface fails to find the dynamic libraries